KwintenP/rx-devtools/README.md

 ### How to use

 The extension can be used to visualize streams in your application using marble diagrams.
-To mak
+To make the extension work, open your developer tools and open the 'RxDevtools' tab.
+The tab has to be open before the extension will work (I'm trying to find a way around this).

+The extension will capture the emissions of observables for a certain timeframe.
+The timeframe at this moment in time is not configurable and is set to 15s (this will be fixed asap, see todo's at the bottom).
+The extension will start counting as soon as the application starts and will show the marbles onto the marble diagrams with a timeframe of 15s in mind.
+If a value is emitted after 5s of this 15s timeframe, it will be visualized at 33% of the marble diagrams length.
+Every value arriving after this 15s timeframe will be visualised at the end (again, this will be fixed asap).

 You are all set to go.

-### Supported and tested operators
+### Supported and tested operators*

 | Operators        | Tested           | Supported since |
 | ------------- |:-------------:| -----:|